The letter had a scheduled date for orientation, and said that we had to rank three months to serve in order of preference: March, April, and May.

 Orientation for the jury duty was scheduled for February 14th, 2005.
 I had thought that I might be out of town that week, so I had mailed my orientation letter back in with my preferred months.
 I expected to be getting busy with work as Spring wore on, so I chose March, April, and May, in that order.
 I knew that I had a meeting at work scheduled for May, so I wanted to stay as far away from that as I could.

 As it turned out, I wasn't out of town on February 14, so I went to orientation.
-At orientation, there were 21 people there and they were all different types: adults, probably some geographic information technology students, retirees, and more.
+At orientation, there were 21 people there.
 The jury meets once per month; typically on the third Thursday.
 Further, I had learned the dates of the May meeting, so it actually worked out that May was the best month for me.
 Each jury sits with 7 members.
 6 actual jurors, and 1 alternate.
 So, with the 21 people that were there, every single person was put on a jury.
 I ended up with May.

 The purpose of the coroner's inquest (which is the formal meeting where the jury makes their decisions) is to determine the manner of death.
 The manner of death is the fashion that brought about the cause of death.
 Cause of death (COD for all of you CSI: fans) is predetermined and that information is given to the jury.
 The possible manners of death include: